 Many divorces are messy.
-Under New Jersey law, each spouse is required to reveal all property to the other spouse so that an equitable division of assets can be reached.
-In some cases, however, a spouse attempts to hide property from the other in an effort to prevent the equitable division of assets.
-This is usually because the spouse believes that the other spouse does not deserve any part of those assets or that the other spouse is likely to claim a significant interest in those assets.
-At Goldstein Law Group, our Monmouth County divorce lawyers can guide you through these complex matters.
-We have over 50 combined years of experience handling high net worth divorces and know that sometimes spouses even hide assets overseas.Uncovering Hidden Assets during the Property Division Process
+Under New Jersey law each spouse is required to candidly disclose all property ownership to the other spouse so that an equitable division of assets can be reached.
+(We call that “equitable distribution”.)
+In some cases, however, a spouse attempts to hide property from the other in order to prevent the equitable division of assets from taking place.
+This is usually because the spouse believes that the other spouse does not deserve any part of those assets, or that the other spouse is likely to claim a significant interest in those assets.
+At Goldstein Law Group, our Middlesex and Monmouth County high-asset divorce lawyers can guide you through these complex matters.
+We have over 100 combined years of experience in handling high net worth divorces and are equipped to handle difficult cases, including those involving hidden assets.Uncovering Hidden Assets during the Property Division Process

 In some cases, a spouse hides assets overseas.
-Some of the issues related to possessing assets that have been hidden overseas involve determining where the assets are located in overseas accounts, investigating overseas assets that may be hidden, determining their full value, minimizing the impact of international taxation, creating new titles for the assets, and properly valuing overseas assets and ensuring their fair distribution.Seek Guidance from a Divorce Lawyer in Monmouth County
+Some of the issues related to possessing assets that have been hidden overseas involve determining where the assets are located in overseas accounts, investigating overseas assets that may be hidden, properly determining the assets’ full value, and ensuring their fair distribution.
+We must also consider minimizing the impact of international taxation and creating new titles for the assets, and actually effectuating the distribution itself.Seek Guidance from a Divorce Lawyer in Monmouth County or Middlesex County